How to make the best tender and juicy Meatloaf with a delicious shiny glaze! Cheap, easy and quick to prepare, let the oven do all the work for you!

 This glaze has the perfect tasty balance.
 Not too sweet, not too tart with an additional hint of garlic.
 Half is spread over the loaf before baking, and then half of the remaining sauce is added on during baking, saving the rest for serving with over your pile of mash!

-Love beef?
+Love Ground Beef?
 Try these recipes!